 Those embarking on a course of treatment for Subutex addiction will usually begin with a detox.
 This is essential if the drug is being taken alongside other dangerous opiates such as Heroin, as withdrawal symptoms will need to be managed and controlled.
 During a detox, substances are removed from the body in the safest way possible in around 28 days, depending on the severity of the addiction and how the user reacts to the treatment.
 Medications may be given to ease painful withdrawal symptoms.

 Undertaking a detox means that a user will be able to stop using synthetic opiates or other drugs without suffering from withdrawal symptoms.
-A full assessment is undertaken before a detox begins to determine what a client needs.
 The detox process takes two stages.
 The first is the ‘induction’ stage, in which just enough Subutex is removed from the dosage to bring on withdrawal symptoms.
 This takes around a day to take effect, and the client is medically supervised throughout the process.

 The second stage is called the destabilisation period.
 This is where the dosage of Subutex is tapered over a seven day period.
 The client takes less of the drug as the week continues until the dose is zero.
 Medical professionals monitor the destabilisation period carefully to ensure that the drug is being withdrawn safely and at a pace that is comfortable for the client.

 When COVID restrictions allow – we can offer you a private tour